cfhamlet/os-urlpattern/README.rst

    :target: https://pypi.python.org/pypi/os-urlpattern

 This package is used for unsupervised URLs clustering.
-Furthermore, it generate URL Pattern from cluster for matching purpose.
+Furthermore, it generate URL Pattern(RegEx) from cluster for matching purpose.
 It is a pure python package tested under python2.7 python3.6, pypy also can be used for performance(4x-8x).
 Command line tools are provided for standalone clustering and matching, APIs are also convenient.
 Several extra packages can be installed for